Explainer

 Parents pursue private-school education for many reasons.
 In a study conducted on the experiences of parents and students in the first year of the District of Columbia Opportunity Scholarship Program, a voucher program that launched in the early 2000s, many parents said that their participation “was motivated by the belief that private schools have better discipline, higher academic standards, and less violence than public schools.”

 In a recent poll conducted for EdChoice by Morning Consult, about half of parents in both public schools and private schools say that location is the primary reason they send their child to their current school.
 Yet 51 percent of private school parents cited safety as a primary reason, compared with 29 percent of public-school parents.
 The differing responses suggests that parents concerned about safety—whether because of bullying, school shootings, or other reasons—may be more likely to seek out private schools.
 Public-school parents may care equally about safety, but private schools are either financially or logistically not an option for them.
-Notably, about half of parents with school-age children in states with voucher or ESA policies are unaware of those options.
+Notably, the same poll found that about half of parents with school-age children in states with voucher or ESA policies are unaware of those choice programs available to them.

 Pandemic-related school closures also seem to have increased parental appetite for school choice.
 This could be because parents saw that some private schools remained open during the pandemic or reopened more quickly than public schools, or because public school parents saw more of what education looks like during virtual learning and were displeased.